Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Analysis

 \paragraph{Calibration Data for Parameter Importance Scoring.}

 SSU-Wanda requires source calibration data to identify critical model weights since it relies on Wanda for parameter importance scoring.
 While we use the original instruction-tuning data for OLMo 2 in our main experiments, this is often unavailable for other frontier models.
 We therefore investigate the efficacy of using an alternative, publicly available dataset.
-Specifically, we use Alpaca~\citep{alpaca} as the calibration dataset and follow the exact same preprocessing and training procedures as the original data.
-Table \ref{tab:calibration} shows that performance with Alpaca is highly comparable to that with the original data, with a maximum difference of only 1.0, demonstrating the robustness of SSU-Wanda to the choice of calibration data.
+Specifically, we use Alpaca~\citep{alpaca} as the calibration dataset and follow the same preprocessing and training procedures as the original data.
+Table \ref{tab:ablation_all}~\ding{174} shows that performance with Alpaca is highly comparable to that with the original data, with a maximum difference of 1.0, demonstrating the robustness of SSU-Wanda to the choice of calibration data.
+We observe similar robustness regarding calibration data size; reducing samples from 500 to 128 yields negligible performance differences (see Appendix \ref{appendix:calibration_size}).\looseness=-1